Maaack/Godot-Game-Template/README.md

 For Godot 4.6 (4.3+ compatible)

 > [!NOTE]
-> Animations from 4.6 are not fully backwards compatible.
+> Using the latest version of Godot is recommended.
-> It is recommended to use the latest Godot version or use `main_menu.tscn` instead of `main_menu_with_animations.tscn`.
+> If getting stuck on a gray screen, see [Main Menu Setup](/addons/maaacks_game_template/docs/MainMenuSetup.md).

 This template has a main menu, options menus, pause menu, credits, scene loader, extra tools, and an example game scene.